View the original article at: http://www.nationalenquirer.com/celebrity/maureen-ohara-twisted-secret-life-kinky-hunchback-wayne

 Instead, she told fans Price would cook her fabulous meals and dote on her.
 And the star talked about feeling a “wave of pain” when he went to Marine boot camp during World War 2.

 He returned home from battle mean and nasty, says the book.
 One night, he raged at pregnant Maureen about her antique doll collection, bellowing, “I hate them!
 Get them out of here!”

 When she refused, he smashed them and punched her in the belly, endangering their baby, daughter Bronwyn, born in 1945.
 Still, she kept silent because “nights like this were too revolting to relate to the world or her family,” says the author.

 But Price had O’Hara under his thumb.
 He took over her finances.
 He bought a five-room Bel Air mansion and hired a huge staff while continuing to booze and play the ponies.

 By 1951, she was broke.
 The miserable screen siren plunged into a brief, but steamy affair with Enrique Parra, a wealthy Mexican, who was married with children.

 In 1953, she divorced Price, whom she’d learned was secretly gay.

 She finally found happiness with aviator Charles Blair.
 They wed in 1968, but he died in a plane crash a decade later.

 However, there was one man in her life who never disappointed her – John Wayne.
 Her “Rio Grande”, “Big Jake” and “McClintock” co-star became a close pal, but never a lover.
-In May, Maureen presided over the ground breaking for the John Wayne Birthplace Museum in Winterset, Iowa.
+Revently, Maureen presided over the ground breaking for the John Wayne Birthplace Museum in Winterset, Iowa.

-Now, the movie icon lives in County Cork, Ireland.
+Now, the movie icon lives in Boise, Idaho close to her family.
 Suffering from Type 2 diabetes, she has outlived most of her contemporaries – and her secret double lives.